Overflow Issues In CSS

 Nothing beats testing with real content on a website.
 In doing so, you ensure that the layout can handle different varieties of content.

-Account for User-Generated Content
+Account For User-Generated Content

 For a component like a comments thread, account for cases in which the user will paste a long URL or type a long word, as explained above.

-Use CSS Grid and Flexbox Carefully
+Use CSS Grid And Flexbox Carefully

 As useful as CSS grid and flexbox are, they can easily cause overflow if used incorrectly.
 As we discussed, not using flex-wrap: wrap can cause overflow, as can grid-template-columns: 1fr 350px when the screen is narrower than 350 pixels.

-Further Reading on SmashingMag:
+Further Reading

-Smashing Editorial (vf, il, al)
+Smashing Editorial (vf, il, al, mrn)